h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 > If the server finds no acceptable common protocols (ALPN or otherwise), it closes the connection.

-3) Otherwise, the server return a ServerHello with either no ALPN extension, or an ALPN extension with only one named application protocol.
+3) Otherwise, the server returns a ServerHello with either no ALPN extension, or an ALPN extension with only one named application protocol.

 > If the client did not signal ALPN, or the server does not accept the ALPN proposal, the server does not reply with any ALPN name.